inoryy/inoryy.github.io/content/post/tensorflow2-deep-reinforcement-learning.md

 An RL `agent` navigates an `environment` by taking `actions` based on some `observations`, receiving `rewards` as a result.
 Most RL algorithms work by maximizing the expected total rewards an agent collects in a `trajectory`, e.g., during one in-game round.

 The output of an RL algorithm is a `policy` -- a function from states to actions.
-Valid policy can be as simple as a hard-coded no-op action, but typically it represents a conditional probability distribution of actions given some state.
+A valid policy can be as simple as a hard-coded no-op action, but typically it represents a conditional probability distribution of actions given some state.

 ![](https://i.imgur.com/fUcDHVt.png)